MAQ030/Goat-Discord-Bot/README.md

 ### Note:
 - Make sure to handle environment variables securely.
 - You may need to adjust permissions and roles within your Discord server for the bot to function correctly.
+- Make sure to set up your `.env` file with your Discord token before running the bot script.

 ## Demonstration